 The jockeys are children aged 9 to 13 who’ve competed for at least one year in eventing disciplines and must run qualifying races to earn one of ten spots in the pint-sized steeplechase race.
 All mounts must be registered with the Shetland Pony Stud Book Society.

-Enjoy the 2008 Shetland Pony Grand National below.
+Enjoy the New York Times video documentary on the Shetland Pony Grand National below.
 In the video you’ll notice that the ponies’ legs are shaggy — most of them are given a “hunter clip” where their bodies are closely clipped except for the saddle area and the legs, which keeps the saddle from sliding off and the legs are protected from scrapes while going over the jumps.